student-hub/acs-upb-mobile/README.md

 A mobile application for students at [ACS UPB](https://acs.pub.ro/).
 For now, you can try it out by accessing [https://acs-upb-mobile.web.app/](https://acs-upb-mobile.web.app/) or download it from Google Play by pressing the button above.
 Android users can also download the apk from the latest [release](https://github.com/acs-upb-mobile/acs-upb-mobile/releases).

-Please note that some features may not work perfectly in the web version, as [Flutter web support](https://flutter.dev/web) is currently still in beta.
+Please note that some features may not work perfectly in the web version, as the app is designed to work better natively.
 However, please feel free to [create an issue](https://github.com/acs-upb-mobile/acs-upb-mobile/issues/new?&template=bug_report.md) if you encounter any problem.

-If you would like to contribute and don't know where to start, or you have any questions about this project, feel free to [join us on Slack](https://acs-upb-mobile.slack.com/join/shared_invite/zt-j3w0ksxt-ilq9x5Et8lxnG_y5YzfQeQ) and ask anything on the **#questions** channel.
+If you would like to contribute and don't know where to start, or you have any questions about this project, feel free to send an e-mail at acs.upb.mobile@gmail.com.

 ## Demo